Dog Bleeding from Their Bottom? Our Vet Shares What to Do

 Opposite to the above, constipation is also a common cause of bleeding from the anus.
 Constipation is caused by the inability to defecate normally, either due to hard feces, disease of the rectum, anal obstructions, pain when defecating, or neurological/orthopedic disease.

 Dogs that are constipated may strain to defecate with little to no production of feces.
 Bowel movements may be painful, and blood can be produced from breaking blood vessels in the rectum while straining.
-View our recommended home remedies to help a constipated dog.
+View our recommended home remedies to help mild cases of constipation (including increasing fluid intake and adding pumpkin to your dog’s diet).

 3. Anal sac disease